 - Minimum 2.00 cumulative GPA in courses presented for the major.

 - Majors must satisfy the College of the Environment general education requirements.

 Introductory Courses (19 credits): FISH 250/OCEAN 250/BIOL 250; OCEAN 210; BIOL 180; Q SCI 381.

 Integrative Experience (3 credits): See adviser for approved list of courses.

-Electives (14 credits): Selected from an approved list available from a program adviser.
+Electives (13 credits): Selected from an approved list available from a program adviser.
 Additional courses may be approved by program adviser.
-(A minimum of one elective course must be taken from each of the following units: Biology, Aquatic and Fisheries Sciences, and Oceanography.)
+(A minimum of one elective course must be taken from each of the following units: Aquatic and Fishery Sciences; Oceanography; and Biology or Friday Harbor Laboratories.)

 Up to 17 credits may overlap with credits applied to a student's major and up to 5 credits may overlap with credits applied to another minor.

 Minimum 2.00 cumulative GPA in courses presented for the minor.

 Program Web page